The Town Deal - Introduction and Overview

 Regeneration of Lower Church Street and improvement of its connectivity with the Marina.
 Is there a Critical Path Analysis for the construction works plan ?
 What is on the critical path ?
 Where does the refurbishment of the Shades Hotel sit within the construction plan ?
 After spending a considerable sum of money on the hard landscaping of upper Church Street, and the widening of the pavement of Lower Church Street, one assumes the regeneration completion target of Church Street has a high priority.

-Fred Hallums asked over 1 year ago
+Fred Hallums asked almost 2 years ago

 Thank you for your questions about both Waterfront Connectivity which is a project funded under Town Deal, and the project to create a Screen Industries Production Village in and around Church Street which is funded through Levelling Up Fund Round 2.